fluxninja/aperture/docs/content/guides/concurrency-quota-management.md

 ## Overview

-Concurrency Scheduling is a sophisticated technique that allows effective management of concurrent requests.
+Concurrency quota management, also called concurrency scheduling, is a sophisticated technique that allows effective management of concurrent requests.
 With this technique services can limit the number of concurrent API calls to alleviate the load on the system.

 When service limits are reached, Aperture Cloud can queue incoming requests and serve them according to their priority, which is determined by business-critical